Timothy Bridges

 Mr. Bridges was released on bond on Oct.
 1, 2015.

-Three days before Mr. Bridges was released, the prosecution said although the hairs and rape kit had been destroyed, a jacket was found near M.W. at the time of the crime had been discovered.
-The jacket was submitted for DNA testing and semen was identified.
-A DNA profile from the semen excluded Mr. Bridges as the source of the semen.
+Although the hairs and rape kit had long been destroyed, a jacket that had been near the victim at the time of the crime was soon discovered.
+The jacket was then submitted for DNA testing and semen was identified.
+A DNA profile from the semen excluded Mr. Bridges as the source.

-Moreover, a review of the police files revealed that the investigators had threatened to bring charges against some of the informants who testified that Mr. Bridges confessed to them, and offered to give those informants breaks in their own prosecutions or payments of money in exchange for testimony.
-None of this evidence was disclosed to Mr. Bridges’ defense at his 1991 trial.
+Moreover, a review of the police files revealed that the investigators had threatened to bring charges against some of the informants who had testified against Mr. Bridges, and had offered to give those informants breaks in their own prosecutions or payments of money in exchange for testimony.
+None of this evidence had been disclosed to Mr. Bridges’ defense at his 1991 trial.

 In August 2016, Mr. Bridges filed a federal civil rights lawsuit against the city of Charlotte.
 In November 2016, North Carolina Governor Pat McCrory granted Mr. Bridges a pardon based on actual innocence.
 In December 2017, the city of Charlotte agreed to settle the lawsuit for $9.5 million.
 Mr. Bridges was also awarded $750,000 in state compensation.